 There are so many good reasons to make your own granola.
 First of all, it’s way too easy to not be making it yourself.
 Secondly, you can custom make it exactly how you and your lovies like it: almonds or hazelnuts or both; chocolate chips instead of raisins; maple syrup or honey…. you get the picture.
 Lastly, it’s so much cheaper than buying from the store.

-Here is my family’s favourite (at least for now!) granola recipe.
-It is packed with almonds, coconut and dark chocolate chips (for my lovies, of course!), sweetened with maple syrup and has the wholesome goodness of oats and rye.
+Here’s my family’s favourite (at least for now) granola recipe.
+It’s packed with almonds, coconut and dark chocolate chips, sweetened with maple syrup and has the wholesome goodness of oats and rye.

 - Preheat oven to 350°F (175°C).

 - Stir first 4 ingredients together in a large bowl.

 - On lowest heat setting, slowly melt and blend together cacao powder, almond butter, maple syrup and coconut oil in a saucepan.

 - Pour wet mixture over the dry ingredients.
 Use a spatula to scrap it all out.
 Mix thoroughly.